An engaged email list is key to selling your online course.

 4. OPT IN FORM

 With your freebie created and housed online, you now need a way for leads to request your freebie.
 This is often called an opt-in or an email form.
 It could be a spot on your website, maybe over in the sidebar when people can enter their email address.
 It can be a webpage made just for the purpose of accepting email addresses for those requesting the freebie.
-This optin or form is usually made with your email service (for example Mailchimp or ActiveCampaign or ConvertKit).
-In Jumpstart I show you how to do this.
+This optin or form is usually made with your email service (for example ActiveCampaign or ConvertKit or Drip).

 5. EMAIL THAT DELIVERS YOUR FREEBIE